cfengine/documentation/reference/promise-types.markdown

 ### depends_on

-**Description**: Promise handles that this promise builds on or depends on somehow.
+**Description:** Promise handles that this promise builds on or depends on somehow.

 This is a list of promise handles for whom this promise is a promisee.
 In